in

 how japanese celebrate christmas

-How Japanese Celebrate Christmas | 7 Ways Christmas in Japan Is Celebrated
+How Japanese Celebrate Christmas? | 7 Ways Christmas in Japan Is Celebrated